If we don’t know how species are doing, what is thriving and what isn’t, we cannot hope to halt and reverse declines.

 The Painted Lady butterfly and Humming-bird Hawk-moth migrate every year from Africa.
 Please report any you see.

 Traditional Transects are walked weekly during a 26-week period between April and September each year.
-These are often shared with other team members.

 Single species transects during flight period of the species of interest, adult timed counts, larval web counts and egg counts